 This should outline the Problem(s) which is/are being addressed by the Project.
 This cannot be changed once registered.

 NESO has a licence condition to operate efficiently and at the lowest possible cost to the consumer.
 NESO also has a goal to operate the grid carbon-free year-round by 2035.
 Dispatch actions which do not follow merit order could be interpreted to conflict with these goals.
-But perceived skips’ will often have an underlying systemic reason, and many actions which appear from data analysis to be skips are in fact decisions taken for technical reasons and hence not preventable at the time.
+But perceived ‘skips’ will often have an underlying systemic reason, and many actions which appear from data analysis to be ‘skips’ are in fact decisions taken for technical reasons and hence not preventable at the time.

 The task of maintaining the delicate balance between supply and demand, with its many attendant considerations, is extremely difficult.
 This is reflected in the complexities of the actions undertaken by engineers in the ENCC.
 These decisions are made using a blend of data, software recommendations and human experience.
 Supplying complete reasoning for every single action taken in the challenging environment of the balancing mechanism may not be perfectly possible at this juncture in time.
 However, with a clear definition of what transparency means to NESO and its stakeholders, and with a thorough examination of the current methodology and the data sets that are available, the problem can be divided into parts separately solvable through dispatch decision intelligence, new data sets, and cutting-edge AI analytics.
 This project aims to pragmatically scope and attack the most promising aspects of the problem and so deliver operationally impactful tools while simultaneously making full dispatch transparency a tangible reality.